dineserve/valkyrie/README.md

 To use Valkyrie as a web component:

-1. Add the following snippet to your HTML header:
+1. Add the following snippet to your HTML header.
+Optionally, replace `en-US` with your desired locale.

 ```html
 <script src="https://cdn.dineserve.com/wc-valkyrie@0.0.4/en-US/elements.js"></script>